tock/tock/doc/reference/trd-syscalls.md

 Console driver has driver identifier `0x1` and a Command to the console driver with syscall identifier `0x2` starts receiving console data into a buffer.

+If userspace invokes a system call on a peripheral driver that is not installed in the kernel, the kernel MUST return the corresponding failure result with an error of `NOSUPPORT`.

 4.1 Yield (Class ID: 0)
 --------------------------------